universitycommons/universitycommons.io/README.md

 ## Guidelines

-Projects within the University Commons must meet three guidelines:
+Projects within the University Commons must meet four guidelines:

 * **Open-Source:** The source code of the project must be publicly accessible online
 * **Related to Higher Education:** The project must be related specifically to higher education
 * **Shareable:** The project must have applicability beyond a single university or organization
+* **Active**: The project must not be deprecated or obsolete

 ## Running University Commons